tanjoewel/TMS/README.md

 - Dev user should not be able to access routes meant for admin using Postman. (done)
 - Password field should hide the input (done on ST laptop)
 - **Refreshing the page invariably takes me to the login page for some reason.**
-  - This is going to need a lot of debugging, but I suspect we can get some insight console logging in the auth middleware. (i don't think it is the admin middleware because it also happens when i refresh in the task management page.)
+  - This is going to need a lot of debugging, but I suspect we can get some insight console logging in the auth middleware. (i don't think it is the admin middleware because it also happens when i refresh in the task management page.) (it is not)
+  - New theory is that when we refresh the page it is setting isAuthenticated in the frontend to false. (theory verified)
+    - I have no idea how to solve this, so we might need to ask ChatGPT.
+The solution might be to use local storage, although its not the best it probably works here.
+    - This is also probably why the cookie still persists, because isAuthenticated is set to false before the `logout` function happens.
 - Disabled users (what is the behaviour?)
 - If got time
   - Change text of account status button to be enabled/disabled instead of "STATUS" (done)